OpenBCI/Documentation/website/docs/Ganglion/09-Ganglion_Programming_Tutorial.md

 ### Uploading the Firmware

+Before completing this step, you should either download the [precompiled binaries](https://github.com/OpenBCI/OpenBCI_Ganglion_Library/releases/download/v3.0.0/DefaultGanglion3.0.0.zip) or compile the firmware from source as described in the [Building from Source](#building-from-source) section.

-Before completing these steps, transfer the `.zip` file from your Arduino Sketch folder to your phone (e.g. via email, Dropbox, or Google Drive).
+Transfer this `.zip` file to your phone (e.g. via email, Dropbox, or Google Drive).

 #### iOS